 In examining how demographic change reshapes social organization and political practices in agrarian societies, our paper also contributes to the study of landed elite power and its implications for democracy.
-Historical investigations of political change have long emphasized that the economic and political power of the landed elite tends to delay or preclude the transition to democracy (Moore, 1966; Paige, 1998; Rueschemeyer, Stephens and Stephens, 1992; Ziblatt, 2008).
-Moreover, for countries that have already made the transition, the presence of a powerful landed elite fundamentally shapes the manner in which the democratic game is played.
+Historical investigations of political change have long emphasized that the economic and political power of the landed elite tends to delay or preclude the transition to democracy (Moore, 1966; Rueschemeyer, Stephens and Stephens, 1992; Ziblatt, 2008).
+Moreover, for countries that have already made the transition, the presence of a powerful landed elite fundamentally shapes the manner in which democratic processes play out.

-Practices such as clientelism and vote brokerage are held to be especially effective in contexts in which landed elites employ a large segment of the labor force (Anderson, Francois and Kotwal, 2015; Nunes Leal, 1977; Scott, 1972; Stokes, Dunning, Nazareno and Brusco, 2013).
+Practices such as clientelism and vote brokerage are held to be especially effective in contexts in which landed elites employ a large segment of the labor force (Anderson, Francois and Kotwal, 2015; Scott, 1972; Stokes, Dunning, Nazareno and Brusco, 2013).
 Consequently, in agrarian settings with dominant landowners, voters are often induced to vote for the politicians that elites prefer, typically conservative politicians inclined to defend the extant property rights regime (Baland and Robinson, 2008; Gingerich, 2020; Gingerich and Medeiros, 2020; Mares, 2015).
 Our contribution to this literature is to endogenize the sources of landed elite power in a long-term historical perspective.
-Specifically, we show how shocks to the labor supply can fundamentally undermine the landed elite's political influence.
+Specifically, we show how exogenous shocks to the labor supply can fundamentally undermine the landed elite's political influence.
+In so doing, we offer a novel account of the historical genesis of programmatic versus clientelistic linkages between citizens and politicians (cf. Kitschelt and Wilkinson, 2007).